 '''

-ungriddedTableDef : [name], [utID], [units]
+ungriddedTableDef : [name], utID, [units]

 description?

 (provenance | provenanceRef)?

 uncertainty?

 dataPoint+

 '''

-utID (optional) An internal identifier for the table.
-Required if table is to be reused by another function or is defined outside of a function.
+UtID An internal identifier for the table.
+As of DAVE-ML 2.0, it is required for all tables (previously it was required only if the table was to be be reused by another function or was defined outside of a function.